ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/07-thermostats.md

 #### Bussi stochastic velocity rescaling thermostat
 Extension of the Berendsen method corrected for sampling the canonical distribution.
 The velocities of all the particles are rescaled by a properly chosen random factor.
+This thermostat produces a correct velocity distribution for the canonical ensemble, while retaining advantage of the Berendsen method that the temperature deviations from the target will fall via a first order exponential decay and is therefore avoiding oscillations that can be observed with extended system thermostats, like Nosé-Hoover.
+For most temperature-controlled MD-simulation, this thermostat is an excellent choice.
 [[Bussi-2007][Bussi-2007]]

 #### Langevin thermostat